7 Foolproof Intermediate Resources for Achieving B1 Spanish

 In language learning, making the leap from beginner to intermediate can be a lot harder than it sounds.

 This is commonly known as the “intermediate plateau”—a phase in your learning where you feel stuck in the intermediate level and that you’re not progressing at all.

 Well, consider this blog post the cure to your ailment.

-In this post, I’m going to introduce you to eight online resources for becoming a rockstar intermediate Spanish speaker, and passing the DELE B1 exam.
+In this post, I’m going to introduce you to seven online resources for becoming a rockstar intermediate Spanish speaker, and passing the DELE B1 exam.

 - What Does B1 Spanish Really Mean?